Bergen, Norway

 What are the visa & residency requirements in Bergen?

 "In order to visit Bergen, visitors must obtain a visa from the Norwegian Embassy or Consulate in their home country.
 The visa application process requires applicants to provide proof of identity, proof of financial means, and a valid passport.
 Depending on the purpose of the visit, additional documents may be required.
 In order to apply for residency in Bergen, Norway, applicants must first obtain a residence permit from the Norwegian Directorate of Immigration.
 The application process requires applicants to provide proof of identity, proof of financial means, and a valid passport.
 Depending on the purpose of the application, additional documents may be required.
-Applicants may also be required to attend an interview with the Norwegian Directorate of Immigration," remarked one expat living in Bergen.
+Applicants may also be required to attend an interview with the Norwegian Directorate of Immigration," said one expat.

 Why do people move to Bergen?